 3 cups Panhandle Milling Whole White Wheat All-Purpose Blend Flour, plus more for work surface

 1 cup walnuts, toasted in a pan over medium heat, stirring, until just fragrant, 4 to 5 minutes

 Wash and sanitize hands, tools, and work surfaces.

 Soak 2 cups rolled oats in buttermilk for 30 minutes.
 Reserve ½ cup rolled oats for later.

 Preheat oven to 400°F.

-Whisk flours, sugar, baking soda, baking powder, and salt in large bowl.
-With a fork or fingertips, work the softened butter into the flour mixture until it is the texture of coarse crumbs.
+Whisk flours, sugar, baking soda, baking powder, and salt in a large bowl.
+With a fork or fingertips, work the softened butter into the flour mixture until it is the coarse crumbs’ texture.

 Add the oat mixture to the flour mixture along with the walnuts.
 Stir until the dough comes together.
 Allow moisture to absorb into the dough, about 5 minutes.
 Place on a flour-coated work surface and knead 12-14 turns just until the dough is bumpy and cohesive (not smooth, or it will be tough).